 You can use a temporary storage item to communicate between transactions.
+For this purpose, the temporary storage item needs to be unique to the terminal ID.
+If the terminal becomes unavailable, the transaction sequence is interrupted until the terminal is again available.

-(For this purpose, the temporary storage item needs to be unique to the terminal ID.
-If the terminal becomes unavailable, the transaction sequence is interrupted until the terminal is again available.)
-The temporary storage queue-name (DATAID or QUEUE name) can be read and reread, but the application program must delete it when it is no longer needed to communicate between a sequence of transactions.
+The named temporary storage queue can be read and reread, but the application program must delete it when it is no longer needed to communicate between a sequence of transactions.